prasad-kamisettti/prasad-kamisettti/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🙎‍♂️ About Me

 📊 **Data Meets Intelligence**: My journey blends AI, Machine Learning, and Data Science to craft solutions that are as scalable as they are smart.
-From LLM-powered chatbots to privacy-preserving health analytics, I thrive on turning complex problems into elegant, data-driven answers
+From LLM-powered chatbots to privacy-preserving health analytics, I thrive on turning complex problems into elegant, data-driven answers.

-🤝 **Collaboration is My Superpower**: Whether it’s fine-tuning models, designing ETL pipelines, or orchestrating cloud infrastructure, I love working with teams to transform ideas into production-ready systems and making the process fun
+🤝 **Collaboration is My Superpower**: Whether it’s fine-tuning models, designing ETL pipelines, or orchestrating cloud infrastructure, I love working with teams to transform ideas into production-ready systems and making the process fun.

 🛠 **Problem-Solving in Action**: I’ve built streaming architectures, optimized ML pipelines, and engineered systems that tackle complex challenges.
 If it involves wrangling messy data or teaching machines new tricks, I’m in.